 There are specific, noticeable traits of both engaged and disengaged employees.

-Kate Taylor points out in an Entrepreneur Magazine article, "13 Signs of a Disengaged Employee" that include:
+Kate Taylor points out in an Entrepreneur Magazine article, "13 Signs of a Disengaged Employee," those traits include:

 - Making excuses